 What if you could grow the majority of the food essentials that your family needs—vegetables, fruits, fish, nuts, and beans—in an area the size of a two-car garage?
 What if that food kept you healthy and skinny?
 What if the time to maintain it took less than looking after your vegetable garden?
 What if the ongoing cost for this was 90% less than groceries cost you now?
 What if it paid for itself within five or six years?

-That is the project I am working on, called AutoMicroFarm.
-To find out more, sign up here (no spam ever, I promise!)
+That is the project we are working on, called AutoMicroFarm.
+To find out more, sign up here (no spam ever, we promise!)

 Details: AutoMicroFarm is an automated farm system that enables gardeners to grow their food with a system that replaces time, effort, and agricultural expertise with design, technology, and software.
 It is an open-source aquaponics system with best-of-class design, monitoring and automation to make it easy to maintain.